-The Havana Film School is known all over the world, but Cuba as a movie plan even more.
+The Havana Film School is known all over the world, but Cuba has a movie plan even more.
 Here are films in which Cuba plays the main role, or at least in a supporting role.

 Dirty Dancing 2: Havana Nights

 I’ve read so many bad reviews about this movie, and yet I love it.
 My love for Cuba started just from Dirty Dancing 2.
 When I saw this dance, these movements, the lightness of being in every note and the music for it, was for me.
-Over the years, I went to Warsaw for latino parties, and finally went to Cuba.
+Over the years, I went to Warsaw for Latino parties and finally went to Cuba.
 And so it turned out that I experienced my Dirty Dancing, which still I have…

 I especially like this scene below.
 When I watched Dirty Dancing 2, I had no idea that it really looks like that.
 For Cubans, music is everything.
 It’s her entrusting her sorrows and joys.
 And when I saw Michel, my husband dancing with his friends on the street fiesta, this scene reminded me.
 I also knew that I fell completely …;)